mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 This introduction begins an exploration of key contextual factors.
 The immediate context of the core activities of this research was a new learning community involving of home-educating families attending a series of game-making sessions in the setting of my University campus.
 Sessions involved families, myself (as both a researcher and teaching facilitator), and for most sessions, volunteer student helpers.
 This section situates this research within key contextual themes.

+This section begins with digital making as a more general theme before focuses in on game making.

 <!-- A more detailed exploration continues in the literature review of Chapter 2. -->

+### CONTEXT - MORE GENERAL COMPUTING

+### Background of informal settings / non-formal and  home education context

+MOVED FROM CH 2.
+INTEGRATE

+The setting of this research within the scope of non-formal activity attended by home educating families, while not a key focus of the study, is relevant and as such needs clarifying.

+NON FORMAL OR INFORMAL
+The term informal is examined briefly here using two dimensions: setting and educational structure.
+While definitions of informal education are complex, the term generally refers to learning that occurs outside a traditional school environment  [@erstad_identity_2012].
+However, as Sefton-Green [@sefton-green_literature_2006] notes, formally structured learning can take place in informal settings, and vice-versa.
+Others writers [@eshach_bridging_2007, p.
+173; @werquin_recognition_2009] use the term "non-formal" describe learning that happens outside of formal institutions, which may involve little instruction but still comprises a carefully planned learner experience, contrasting with both formal and unstructured learning.
+This study uses the term _non-formal_ in this way, while _informal_ is used more loosely to indicate unstructured, open activities happening outside a classroom lesson.

+SOMETHING ABOUT FUNDS OF KNOWLEDGE

+Turning to the structural dimension of education, there is also a lack of a clear division between formal and informal approaches [@rogoff_organization_2016].
+Rogoff outline a false dichotomy between _children-led_ (based on free exploration), and _adult-led_ (focused on direct instruction) approaches [@rogoff_observing_1995, p.211], proposing instead a more complex community-based understanding of learning that includes concepts of guided participation and apprenticeship [@rogoff_developing_1994].

+These concepts are explored in more detail in the following chapter.
+For now, it is sufficient for the discussion of this chapter, to introduce guided participation as a process of active involvement in cultural and social activities, under the guidance of more experienced individuals under the guidance of more experienced members, offering an alternative to the simplistic children-led/adult-led spectrum.

+#### Home education context

+The processes and motivations driving of home education are varied [@fensham-smith_invisible_2021].
+These motivations are often categorized into two broad streams: pedagogy and ideology [@galen_home_1991; @rothermel_can_2003].
+Addressing ideology, some families choose home education to limit their children’s exposure to mainstream values, such as religious beliefs or consumerist ideals.
+In terms of pedagogy, popular concepts within home education circles include unschooling and deschooling.
+Holt’s concept of unschooling [@gray_challenges_2013] emphasises facilitating learning by drawing out children's interests through everyday activities.
+Illich’s work on deschooling promotes the idea of _webs of learning_ [@illich_deschooling_1971], where learners access educational experiences in varied contexts based on their interests and needs, rather than relying on a single educational institution as the sole source of knowledge.
+Many home-educating families actively seek and establish networks, using friendships, social networking groups, and email lists to share opportunities and collaborate on learning activities [@doroudi_relevance_2023].
+The game-making club that forms the basis of this research can be viewed as one node within the complex web of learning that participating families engage with.

-### Context of game making and wider digital making and culture home and informal settings
+### Context of wider digital making and culture home and informal settings

+ETHOS AND MOTIVATION

+The desire to complete a particular project and self-motivated access to the resources to achieve it is the stuff of computing mythology, recalling the kind of garage innovation that created Apple computer and early hacker computing culture [@fuller_garage_2015].

+The underlying ethos of the maker movement is relevant here which can be described as a complex mix of enthusiast and industry and progressive educational approaches [@de_vries_maker_2018].

+These tools and practices were mostly free both in terms of cost and through the use of open copyright licences, a characteristic that contributed to their widespread success adoption.

+COMMUNITY

+The engagement of many teachers and enthusiastic volunteers in these initiatives these is documented the proliferation of videos, blog posts, and other resources sharing novel practice.
+This ground swell of community activity contributed to the already active Maker Movement ,as illustrated by events like Liverpool MakeFest which and Raspberry Jam events.
+These grassroots events brought together teachers, professionals, young people and their families to engage with diverse new technologies in playful, empowering and technically challenging ways.

+TOOLS (keep general)

-The affordable, compact, and hackable Raspberry Pi computer has opened new avenues for physical computing using the accessible Python language.
+The Arduino board and the affordable, compact, and hackable Raspberry Pi computer opened new avenues for physical computing .

 In early 2013, MIT released Scratch 2.0, a block-coding tool for beginners, featuring an online editor and enhanced community interaction, including project remixing.
 Educators have adapted creative 'sandbox' games like Minecraft to develop design skills in a playful environment.
 Other accessible hardware, such as Makey Makey and Microbit, combine web-based block coding with simple physical computing.
 For more advanced learners, free web-based courses on authentic, text-based programming languages like Python and JavaScript  added interactive elements to scaffold and motivate the acquisition of coding concepts and practical coding skills.
 A notable example is Code Academy.

-These tools and practices were mostly free both in terms of cost and through the use of open copyright licences, a characteristic that contributed to their widespread success adoption.
-The engagement of many teachers and enthusiastic volunteers in these initiatives these is documented the proliferation of videos, blog posts, and other resources sharing novel practice.
-This ground swell of community activity contributed to the already active Maker Movement ,as illustrated by events like Liverpool MakeFest which and Raspberry Jam events.
-These grassroots events brought together teachers, professionals, young people and their families to engage with diverse new technologies in playful, empowering and technically challenging ways.

-### Context of game making within school-based computing education
+### Context of school-based computing education

 <!-- The most prominent learning objective of making games in educational setting is to develop _coding and computing skills_.
 There are extensive studies on _game making to learn other subjects_ including maths, biology and chemistry but diverse examples exist.
 Game making can also develop social skills, self-reflection, cultural awareness and a range of technical abilities that allow participation in information society.
 There are also a powerful vehicle for exploring issues involving race, sex, social issues [@tekinbas_quest_2010]. -->